Hey, this is Rick Kaselj from ExercisesForInjuries.com. I wanted to go through a concept of self traction when it relates to your back.

-If you end up being really tight in the shoulders and in the mid back tightness, it might take a bit of tweaking when it comes to the technique in order to hit that low back area.
+If you end up being tight in the shoulders and the mid-back tightness, it might take a bit of tweaking when it comes to the technique to hit that low-back area.

 I will end up doing another repetition, hands directly underneath my shoulders.

-I am really focusing in on dropping those hips and letting those hips drop.
+I am focusing on dropping those hips and letting those hips drop.

 If it makes it worse, go back and make sure that you are doing the technique right.

-I would end up doing another repetition, and then as I end up doing more repetitions, I get more comfortable and I can isolate more in that back area because a lot of times the first rep might focus more on the shoulder, second rep might be a little bit more mid back, and finally in the third repetition I can target and hit the low back a lot better and for me that ends up feeling better.
+I would end up doing another repetition, and then as I end up doing more repetitions, I get more comfortable and I can isolate more in that back area because a lot of times the first rep might focus more on the shoulder, a second rep might be a little bit more mid-back, and finally, in the third repetition I can target and hit the low back a lot better and for me, that ends up feeling better.
 My back feels looser, my back feels happier.

 This is Rick Kaselj Signing Off

-If you are looking for something to help you over come back pain, then check out Fix My Back Pain, here:
+If you are looking for something to help you overcome back pain, then check out Fix My Back Pain,: